pradeepA2125/deep-reinforcement-learning/p3_collab-compet/report.md

 #### MADDPG parameters

-The final version of my MADDPG agents uses the following parameters values (These parameters are passed in the `hyperparameters.py`  file.
+The final version of my MADDPG agents uses the following parameters values

 ```